 NIST CSF 2.0 Reference Tool

-NIST offers an online NIST CSF 2.0 Reference Tool (https://csrc.nist.gov/Projects/cybersecurity-framework/Filters#/csf/filters) that allows users to explore the Draft CSF 2.0 Core, including its functions, categories, subcategories, and implementation examples.
+NIST offers an online NIST CSF 2.0 Reference Tool (https://csrc.NIST.gov/Projects/cybersecurity-framework/Filters#/CSF/filters) that allows users to explore the Draft CSF 2.0 Core, including its CSF functions, categories, subcategories, and implementation examples.
 The tool provides draft Core in both human-readable and machine-readable formats, available in JSON and Excel.
-Informative References, which will link to other frameworks, are expected to be added shortly.
+Informative References, which will link to other cybersecurity frameworks, are expected to be added shortly.

 Conclusion

-NIST CSF 2.0 benefits the electronic product industry by providing a structured approach to managing cybersecurity risks, ensuring products are secure by design, and aligning with regulatory requirements.
-It helps organizations/product owners identify, protect, detect, respond to, and recover from cybersecurity threats.
+NIST CSF 2.0 benefits the electronic product industry by providing a structured approach to managing cybersecurity risks across all six CSF functions, ensuring products are secure by design, and aligning with regulatory requirements.
+It helps organizations and product owners identify, protect, detect, respond to, and recover from cybersecurity threats — all governed by the new NIST CSF 2.0 GOVERN function for organizations.
+The framework core of NIST CSF 2.0 makes these cybersecurity frameworks actionable at every level of an organization.
 At Embien we support customers by integrating CSF 2.0 guidelines related to identifying, detecting and protecting categories from design to testing.
-They ensure that products meet cybersecurity standards and implement robust security measures.
+We ensure that products meet cybersecurity standards and implement robust security measures aligned with the framework core of NIST CSF 2.0.
 This collaboration enhances product security, reduces vulnerabilities, and supports compliance.